Appsilon/shiny.benchmark/README.md

 ![R-CMD-check](https://github.com/Appsilon/shiny.benchmark/workflows/R-CMD-check/badge.svg)
 <!-- badges: end -->

-Description

-`shiny.benchmark` is a tool aimed to measure and compare the performance of different versions of a shiny application.
-Based on a list of different application versions, accessible by a git repo by its refs (commit hash or branch name), the user can write instructions to be executed using Cypress or shinytest2.
-These instructions are then evaluated by the different versions of your shiny application and therefore the performance's improvement/deterioration (time elapsed) are be recorded.
+`shiny.benchmark` is a tool aimed to measure and compare the performance of different versions of a `shiny` application.
+Based on a list of different application versions, accessible by a git repo by its refs (commit hash or branch name), the user can write instructions to be executed using Cypress or `shinytest2`.
+These instructions are then evaluated by the different versions of your `shiny` application and therefore the performance's improvement/deterioration (time elapsed) are be recorded.

-The package is flexible enough to allow different sets of tests for the different refs as well as different package versions (via renv).
+The package is flexible enough to allow different sets of tests for the different refs as well as different package versions (via `renv`).
 Also, the user can replicate the tests to have more accurate measures of performance.

 How to install?
 ---------------